Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/readme.txt

 	* Please have also a look at the various tutorial examples which provide some initial insight in the topic,
 	* and look at the topic \ref InfAgentNetwork .
 	* </b>
-	*
-	* @subsection CommOverDinProc Overview on DIN Format
-	* <b>Detailed Description:</b> \ref ProcDataDinIsoSec
-	* The IsoAgLib provides an API to all interaction possibilities of process data.
-	* Even some incompatibilities between different process data interpretation
-	* are solved automatically with some meta information ( mostly compile time defines ).
 	*/